Silt

 Examples of Silt in a sentence

-"Chris has a special attachment for his pool vacuum to pick up silt so fine it would otherwise clog the machine."
+"Chris has a special attachment for his pool vacuum to pick up silt so fine that it would otherwise clog the machine."

 About Silt

-“Silt” is a centuries-old word with uncertain origins, though it came into English through the Middle English words “silte” and “cylte” which also indicate sediments left by water sources.
+“Silt” is a centuries-old word with uncertain origins, though it came into English through the Middle English words “silte” and “cylte,” which also indicate sediments left by water sources.

 Did you Know?